markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/test-debug/debug.md

 1. Ensure [wskdebug](../set-up/development-environment.md#wskdebug) and [ngrok](../set-up/development-environment.md#ngork) npm modules are installed
 1. Ensure [Docker Desktop and the supporting Docker images](../set-up/development-environment.md#docker) are installed  and running
-1. Close any active running instances of Dev Tool.
+1. Close any active running instances of Development Tool.
 1. Deploy the latest code using `aio app deploy`  and record the deployed action name (name between the `[...]`).
 This will be used to update the `launch.json` in step 8.
     ```
     ℹ Info: Deploying package [wkndAemAssetCompute-0.0.1]...
     ```
-1. Start a new instance of Asset Compute Dev Tool using the command `npx adobe-asset-compute devtool`
+1. Start a new instance of Asset Compute Development Tool using the command `npx adobe-asset-compute devtool`
 1. In VS Code, tap the Debug icon in the left navigation
     + If prompted, tap __create a launch.json file > Node.js__ to create a new `launch.json` file.
     + Else, tap the __Gear__ icon to the right of the __Launch Program__ dropdown to open the existing `launch.json` in the editor.